yuejoyceliu/yueliu96.github.io/source/_posts/Gas-Phase Fragmentation of Oligonucleotide Ions.md

 #### 2.1.1 mononucleotide

 - loss of B is facilitated by the presence of 3'-P rather than 5'-P
-- 3'-P: lower excitation threshold and freater fragmentation effiiciency
+- 3'-P: lower excitation threshold and greater fragmentation efficiency
 - 2-B-5'-P
   - water loss following loss of B
   - neutral base loss dAp, dTp > dCp > dGp, and pdA, pdT >pdC >>pdG